patriciatran/tnseq/README.md

 # Citation

-This code and these instructions were written by Patricia Q. Tran for the project of Arunima Kalita.ß
+This code and these instructions were written by Patricia Q. Tran for the project of Arunima Kalita.

+For any questions, please contact ptran5 [at] wisc [dot] edu